ngs-docs/angus/jetstream.md

 | Reboot | Reboot an instance |
 | Redeploy | Redeploying an instance will allow you to fix instances that show up as 'active - deploy_error' |
 | Delete | following instance will be shut down and all data will be permanently lost |

-> **Note: It is advisable to delete the machine if you are not planning to use it in future to save valuable resources.
-However if you want to use it in future, you can suspend it.
-Notice: IP address changes**

 # Additional Features